 Ewing out of hospital after being treated for COVID-19

-Patrick Ewing Jr. said three days later on Twitter that his father was doing fine after receiving treatment and thanked the doctors and nurses who looked after him during his hospital stay.
+Patrick Ewing Jr. said three days later on Twitter that his father was getting better after receiving treatment and thanked the doctors and nurses who looked after him during his hospital stay.
 He also thanked fans for their thoughts and prayers after his father’s announcement.

 “My father is now home and getting better," Ewing Jr. wrote.
 "We’ll continue to watch his symptoms and follow the CDC guidelines.
 I hope everyone continues to stay safe and protect yourselves and your loved ones.”